mlzarathustra/ondes/TO-DO.md

  - velocity
  - pitch bend
+ - wave gens
- - wave gens need a level control; distinguish between it, and the ampOverride set using output-amp.
+     - need a level control;
+     - distinguish between it, and the ampOverride set using output-amp.

  - LFO
-    - PWM
     - pitch mod
     - envelope mod (create an `OpAmp` component)